yogeshwar607/shreemoryacabs/docs/REVIEW_COLLECTION_STRATEGY.md

 ```
 Hi [Customer Name]!

-Thank you for trusting GreenEVCabs for your first ride with us!
+Thank you for trusting Shree Morya Cabs for your first ride with us!
 We hope the experience was better than [previous service they mentioned] 😊

 If you're happy with our ₹3,700 fixed pricing, zero surge, and professional service, would you consider leaving us a Google review?
 Your honest feedback helps other passengers make the switch!